kinode-dao/kinode-book/src/cookbook/file_transfer.md

 This entry will teach you to build a simple file transfer app, allowing nodes to download files from a public directory.
 It will use the vfs to read and write files, and will spin up worker processes for the transfer.

-This guide assumes a basic understanding of Nectar process building, some familiarity with `kit`, requests and responses, and some knowledge of rust syntax.
+This guide assumes a basic understanding of Kinode process building, some familiarity with `kit`, requests and responses, and some knowledge of rust syntax.

 ## Contents